magento/devdocs/src/guides/v2.3/contributor-guide/contributing.md

 **Priority** signifies how important and urgently it is to fix this defect.
 In other words Priority means how high it is in the backlog of tasks.
 The Defect priority status is set by Product Managers.
 Priority is related to scheduling to resolve the problem.
 It is a pointer towards the importance of the bug and if High priority is mentioned then the developer has to fix it at the earliest.
 It also influenced by the technical aspect of the product, reflecting how bad the bug is for the system and also largely related to Business or Marketing aspect.

 {:.bs-callout-tip}
-**Severity** is a technical measure.
-It is an assessment of the impact of the defect without regard to other remaining work or the current schedule.
+**Severity** is an assessment of the defect which indicates the effect it has on the system in terms of its impact.
+Without regard to other remaining work or the current schedule.

 ### Ranking concept
 Severity | Description